benkoshy/pagy/docs/guides/how-to.md

 @pagy, @records = pagy(:offset, collection, page: 3) # force page #3
 ```

-==- Create a new I18n Dictionary

->>> Find the pluralization rules for your language

-- Locate the locale file you need in the [list of pluralizations](https://github.com/svenfuchs/rails-i18n/tree/master/rails/pluralization)
-- Check the pluralization rules required in it.
-For example, the name of the file required is `one_other` for [`en.rb`](https://github.com/svenfuchs/rails-i18n/blob/master/rails/pluralization/en.rb).
-In Pagy, that translates to `'OneOther'`.
-  - If you cannot find the pluralization in the link above, check the [Unicode pluralization rules](https://www.unicode.org/cldr/charts/45/supplemental/language_plural_rules.html).
-- Confirm that pagy already defines the pluralization rules of your dictionary file by checking the file in the [P18n directory](https://github.com/ddnexus/pagy/blob/master/gem/lib/pagy/modules/i18n/p18n).
-  - If the rules are not defined, you can either:
-    - Add a new module for the pluralization (by adapting the same pluralization from the corresponding rails-i18n file) and include tests for it;
-    - Or, create an issue requesting the addition of the pluralization entry and its tests.

->>> Duplicate an existing Pagy locale dictionary file and translate it into your language.

-- See the [lib/locales](https://github.com/ddnexus/pagy/tree/master/gem/locales) for existing dictionaries.
-- Check that the `p11n` entry points to a module in the [P18n directory](https://github.com/ddnexus/pagy/blob/master/gem/lib/pagy/modules/i18n/p18n).
-- The mandatory pluralized entries in the dictionary file are `aria_label.nav` and `item_name`.
-Please provide all the necessary plurals for your language.
-For example, if your language uses the `EastSlavic` rule, you should provide the plurals for `one`, `few`, `many`, and `other`.
-If it uses `Other`, you should only provide a single value.
-Check other dictionary files for examples, and ask if you have any doubts.

-Feel free to ask for help in your Pull Request.
->>>

 ==- Customize the ARIA labels

 You can customize the `aria-label` attributes of any `*nav*` helper by providing a `:aria_label` string.